-Let us assume that we have a topology composed by three OT nodes and three IT nodes connected by a firewall, as explained in Section 2.1.
-According to Section 3.2, Stuxnet comprises a set of nine different attack actions that will be perpetrated against the proposed network, where each node counts on an individual agent to monitor its anomalies.
-If we execute the opinion dynamics algorithm after each stage, we can analyze the different clusters of anomalies detected by sets of agents.
+According to Section 3.2, it comprises a set of nine different attack actions that will be perpetrated against the proposed network, where each node counts on an individual agent to monitor its anomalies.
+If we execute the Opinion Dynamics algorithm after each stage, we can analyze the different clusters of anomalies detected by sets of agents.
 Following the model presented in Section 3.2, we have assigned values for each θ and φ according to the ordered set of probabilities in Table 2, considering a realistic scenario.
 We have also introduced a deviation of 0.1 to values in θ to simulate a low level of noise or probability of detecting the corresponding anomaly after each attack stage.
-Figure 2 visually represents the resulting values in each agent after the four most representative stages, where (1) the attacker compromises the IT node and exfiltrates information, (2) compromises the firewall and then (3) moves to the last OT of the network and remains idle, right before the destruction of this node is performed (4).
+Figure 3 visually represents the resulting values in each agent after the four of the most representative stages, where (1) the attacker compromises the IT node and exfiltrates information, (2) compromises the firewall and then (3) moves to the last OT of the network and remains idle, right before the destruction of this node is performed (4).
 Four different idle operations are performed in this point, with a total of twelve attack actions.
 Numbers by the name of nodes represent the value of anomaly (opinions) that each agents holds.

-As we can also see in Figure 2, the attacker traverses the whole network according to the Stuxnet behavior (where the current attacked node appears rounded), while the agents and its neighbors are able to detect the anomalies that consequently take place (the more red the node is, the greater the detected anomaly is).
+Table 2: Detection probability and decay values used in the Stuxnet test case that consequently take place (the more red the node is, the greater the detected anomaly is).
 At the same time, we see how attenuation of anomalies also occurs, especially visible when the attacker leaves a node.
 In this example, the first IT node compromised is the number 1 while the final one is the OT number 3; the former is gradually attenuating its value as the attack evolves, according to the behavior explained in Section 4.